 Before You Begin

 Welcome to the VEX AIR Controller Flight Course!
 In this course, students will apply what they learned in the Virtual Flight Course to flying the physical VEX AIR Drone with the VEX AIR Drone Controller.
-The goal of the course is for students to learn how to operate the drone safely, confidently, and with precision.
+The goal of the course is for students to learn how to operate the drone safely, confidently, and precisely.

 Learning Objectives: